Yvette Larsson interview

 2. What made you stay in Romania? / Why Romania?

-3. How was your experience in Romania so far? / Tell us about a little about your experience in Romania.
+3. How was your experience in Romania so far? / Tell us a little about your experience in Romania.

 The more I know Romania, the more I love it.
 I came there the first time in 1985 and then, the second time in 2011, 26 years later.
 I decided to rebrand Romania.
 Now I think I have been there at least 25 times (lost count), since 2011.
 I love the people and beautiful places.